Infravision - A Black Hack Hack

 * - I'm considering reducing attributes and target values by -10 to simplify the math during play.

 Still needs a bit of editing, playtest, and probably revision before I can think seriously about art.
-But here's the draft:
+But here are the recent drafts: